 |Use Excel Formulas to Split a String in Excel|

 |Use Excel Formulas to Create a Variable Chart|

 |Create an Excel Drop-Down List that Varies According to the Contents of a Cell|

-For more examples of Excel formulas, visit the Microsoft Office website.
+For further examples of Excel formulas, see the Microsoft Office website.